This page was last updated on 15 September, 2021.

 Detailed Tourist Information

 Entry is subject to regular entry requirements.
-In addition, with effect from 30/12/20, anyone travelling to Brazil by air needs to present to the airline company at check-in documentary evidence of a negative PCR test for COVID-19 taken within 72 hours of boarding in English, Spanish or Portuguese.
+Anyone travelling to Brazil by air needs to present to the airline company at check-in documentary evidence of a negative PCR test for COVID-19 taken within 72 hours of boarding in English, Spanish or Portuguese.
 All children under the age of 2 are exempt from the requirement to present a negative test.
 Children under the age of 12 who are accompanied by adult(s) who have proof of a negative test are also exempt.

 Restrictions vary from city to city.
 The use of face masks in streets, public spaces such as parks, and on public transport including taxis is mandatory across the country.
 There are additional local requirements for the compulsory use of masks in other places, such as shops and gyms, in various cities including São Paulo, Rio de Janeiro, Belo Horizonte and Brasília.
 Social isolation measures have been lifted to an extent in some parts of the country, but localised lockdowns continue to varying degrees.
 You should refer to official guidance in your location for details of what preventative measures are in place and how you can comply with them.
 Failing to comply with these rules may result in a fine.